Remote Access to the Martinos Center Computer System

 (gate or entry).
 Then

-ssh to your normal Linux desktop at the center and run:
+ssh to one of your groups Linux workstations at the center (or hydra or trabant) and run:

 mkdir -p ~/.vnc